Looking for Small Business Supports?

 - Microfinance Ireland

-Local Enterprise Boards offer a variety of financial supports to assist start-up, development and expansion of small businesses.
+Local Enterprise Boards offer a variety of supports to assist start-up, development and expansion of small businesses.

 - Feasibility / Innovation Grants